antronerds/r2-training-courses/docs/Finding_structural_variants.md

 We hope to show how R2 can be used to visualize and analyze your WGS data.
 Please note that this training session requires accounts with additional access.
 Therefore, make sure that you have obtained a proper account from the tutors.

-This resource is located online at Paper: [http://r2-training-courses.readthedocs.io](http://r2-training-courses.readthedocs.io).
+This resource is located online at [http://r2-training-courses.readthedocs.io](http://r2-training-courses.readthedocs.io).
 Additional courses can be found at the same address.

 Introduction
 ---